 Mulgrew did this daily, and while he left us far too early, his legacy and positive affect on so many people continues to grow.

-Browsing around Youtube the other night, I ran into this clip of Mulgrew playing through a chorus of All The Things You Are for a few students at a school in Tel Aviv…
+Browsing around Youtube the other night, I ran into this clip of Mulgrew playing through a chorus on the classic jazz standard All The Things You Are for a few students at a school in Tel Aviv…

 Watching this video transported me back to school and immediately I felt the need to transcribe yet another perfect Mulgrew Miller solo.

 With Mulgrew, every note has a purpose, a meaning and a direction.
 There’s so much to learn from everything he plays, and today, we’ll take a look at a few of the highlights that stand out in this beautiful chorus.

 Just a few insights from Mulgrew Miller on All The Things You Are and this jazz standard is sure to be much easier to approach!!

 Secret#1: Learn the art of inserting dominant transition chords